 The Town of Orange Park was founded in 1877 by the Florida Winter Home and Improvement Company, with owners and trustees predominantly from Boston, Massachusetts.
 As a direct result of hard times following the Civil War, the old “McIntosh” plantation at Laurel Grove was in shambles and changed hands several times.
 After purchasing several thousand acres of property in the area, the Florida Winter Home and Improvement Company created a new town and called it Orange Park!
 The property was subdivided into building lots and small farm tracts, and the present street system was laid out which included Kingsley Avenue, River Road and Plainfield Avenue.
 To enhance the sale of the property that was marketed up north, many lots were planted in Orange Trees, a cash crop even in those days.
 Two years later, following a local referendum, the Town was incorporated by a Special Act of the Florida Legislature in 1879.
 A large hotel was built at the foot of Kingsley Avenue, along with a 1200 foot wooden pier which extended well into the river and could accommodate steamboats which attracted the northern tourist trade.

 The Town has roots back to the 1780’s and 90’s during the second Spanish period in Florida history.
-At that time, Orange Park was known as “Laurel Grove”, a name that was given by Sarah and William Pengree who had received a land grant from the Spanish Governor.
+At that time, Orange Park was known as “Laurel Grove”, a name that was given by Rebecca and William Pengree who had received a land grant from the Spanish Governor.
 Following William’s death, the farm and plantation at Laurel Grove fell into disrepair until it was sold to a young energetic planter by the name of Zephaniah Kingsley.
 Beginning in 1803, Kingsley established his plantation at Laurel Grove and developed it into a model farming operation that flourished over the next 10 years.

 Since those early days, Orange Park has grown dramatically and has developed as the northeastern gateway to Clay County.
 Commerce and business has flourished, not only in the Town, but in the greater Orange Park area as well.
 The Town and its government have continued to make a wide variety of improvements in an effort to meet the demands of its citizens and residents.
 The new Town Hall built in 1995 is a tribute to the Town of Orange Park and stands as an outstanding example of the character of residents and the farsightedness of those who call Orange Park home.